sl-sh-dev/sl-sh/docs/pages/mydoc/mydoc_introduction.md

 Some of the more prominent features of this theme include the following:

-* Supports endfix notatin so familiar bash-isms like
+* Supports endfix notation so familiar bash-isms like
     ```bash
     cat file | tr -s " " | cut -d " " _f 2,4
     ```